dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 If any kinematic set has type ``BayesLOSVD``, then the ``weight_solver_settings`` must have type ``NNLS``, and no additional settings are required.

+If DYNAMITE shall recover from an unsuccessful weight solving attempt, the following option can be used:

+- ``weight_solver_settings``
+    - ``reattempt_failures``: if True, DYNAMITE will use a model's existing orblibs from an earlier run to reattempt weight solving.

 ``parameter_space_settings``
 ============================